-These thoughts are nothing to be ashamed of, but they are a reason to seek a diagnosis and treatment.
+These thoughts are nothing to be ashamed of but are a reason to seek a diagnosis and treatment.

 How are intrusive thoughts diagnosed?

-Talking with a health care professional is the first step towards a diagnosis.
+Talking with a healthcare professional is the first step toward a diagnosis.
 Your doctor may ask questions such as “What medications are you currently prescribed for?”
 A doctor may conduct a physical examination by performing a complete neurological exam and possibly a psychological

 evaluation.
-If they do not find any physical cause for their intrusive thoughts, they might refer them to an emotional health professional who specializes in treating obsessive-compulsive disorder (OCD).
+If they do not find any physical cause for their intrusive thoughts, they might refer them to an emotional health professional specializing in treating obsessive-compulsive disorder (OCD).

 Trained professionals who specialize in treating people with obsessive-compulsive disorder (OCD) and posttraumatic stress disorder (PTSD) are known as cognitive-behavioral therapists (CBTs).

-In therapy, you will learn techniques for identifying and changing negative thought patterns so that they do not control your life anymore.
+In therapy, you will learn techniques for identifying and changing negative thought patterns so that they no longer control your life.
 It might be helpful for them to determine if they need to see

 What is the best way to prevent intrusive thoughts?

-It takes time to treat and prevent intrusive thoughts, but do not give up!
-As long as you stick to your treatment plan for these conditions, you will be able to ease your symptoms and avoid unwanted thoughts.
+Treating and preventing intrusive thoughts takes time, but do not give up!
+Sticking to your treatment plan for these conditions can ease your symptoms and avoid unwanted thoughts.